 Have you seen situations where the child loses a few skills after having gone on holiday?

 HLL: Yes, I have seen this happen, specially if the child was not meaningfully occupied while on holiday.
 Some children lose a few skills, usually those not yet fully mastered before the holiday, or those they had no opportunity to practice.
 We also sometimes see a higher incidence of behavior excesses.
 The key is to keep teaching your child actively while on holiday.
 Speak to your behavior analyst on how to do this for your child so that his/her progress continues.
+At ABC Center Singapore, our results show that 100% of children make progress through our program, so our behavior analyst can definitely give you advice.

 HLL: In fact, this is an excellent opportunity for the child to be more independent.
-Many times, we see children already able to do many skills (eg feed themselves, wash their own hands), but the maids still do it for them at home.
+Many times, we see children already able to do many skills (eg feed themselves, wash their own hands), but the helper or nanny still do it for them at home.
 Parents should become familiar with what their children can already do, then give them the chance to practice and master these skills during the holiday.
 Give limited help and try to make them as independent as possible.
 I know this means it might take longer to get ready, but as long as this is factored while planning then, it should be fine.

 After a holiday, how do you get them readjusted back to the usual routine?